-Torpedo type dividers are quick release.
-To fit the dividers, open the side guards, put the divider through the slot in the side frame, and hook into the catch at point (A) as shown in FIG 5.
+Most types of divider are quick release.
+To fit the dividers, put the divider through the slot in the side frame and hook into the catch at point (A) as shown in FIG 4.
 Place the clip (B) in the catch to prevent the divider falling out.
 The height of the divider can be adjusted by slackening the bolt and moving the adjusting bracket (C) to set the divider to the correct height.

-The wings of the divider are fixed and set inboard to push the crop into the rotor away from the header edge.
+The wings of the divider are fixed and set inboard to push the crop into the rotor and away from the header edge.